 For those who seek to discover and explore, Pérez Zeledón enjoys access to numerous national parks including Chirripó - home to Costa Rica's tallest peak, La Amistad, and Los Quetzales.
 For those who desire an immersive experience without having to venture far and wide, our Pérez Zeledón setting brings the beauty of the region to one place.
 Here guests can enjoy riverside relaxation, waterfall adventures, countryside horseback riding, mountain biking or the beautiful tranquillity of undisturbed nature.

 AIn addition to Pérez Zeledón, there are many other destinations in Costa Rica that are worth a visit.
-We recommend visiting a variety of the country's extraordinary ecosystems such as the rainforests of the Osa Peninsula, the cloud forests of Monteverde and the Jurassic beaches of the nearby Central Pacific.
+We recommend visiting a variety of the country's extraordinary ecosystems such as the rainforests of the Osa Peninsula, the Jurassic beaches of the nearby Central Pacific, and the cloud forests of Monteverde, home to our sister hotel Senda.
 We also recommend visiting some of Costa Rica's popular national parks including Chirripó, Manuel Antonio, Corcovado and Los Quetzales, all within easy reach of Kinkara.

 AIn the case of an emergency, a medical clinic and hospital is located in Perez Zeledon town center, approximately 30 minutes from Kinkara.